genius-el/first-landing-page/README.md

 # first-landing-page
-This is a project on buildinga landing page from scratch.
+This is a project on building a landing page from scratch.
 The knowledge needed is on HTML and CSS flexbox.

 My first landing page!